Fiserv/exchange/docs/getting-started/getting-started-apis.md

 # Using our APIs

 Exchange uses RESTful APIs to allow requests to be sent to our services, allowing onboarding, reporting, funding and more.
 These are constructed using a Header and request Body.
+All APIs on Exchange utilise method POST.
 ---
 ## Environments